mruell/ActuallyGoodPhpCS/README.md

 I code a lot with JS and use eslint with standardJS.
 As there is no Coding Standard, that is ever so slightly near that I created one.

+Important was, that the coding standard is supported by a linter that runs with VS Code, as this is my main development IDE.

 Have fun with it and give love to the projects, this does depend on ♥

 ## How to install